gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/06_publish_control.rst

 Set Location        Sets the world location for the sun Origin rotation     Rotates the model by x-degrees
 Set origin rotation Confirm rotation
-File                Displays the files from the channel, who's name you can type in below Get files           Activate the channel connection when clicked, files should now be displayed at "file" Scenario Manager    Opens the scenario manager, you can save your scenario with all settings from above
 =================== ============================================================================================